hassmuha/CarND-LaneLines-P1-Submit/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen if in some images of a video, edge detection fails due to too much reflection of light or shadowing effect on the road.
+If the edges have not been detected that means no lanes or wrong lanes have been detected.

-Another shortcoming could be ...
+Another shortcoming could be selection of region of interest based on different cameras view.
+Currently based on the two sample videos the optimum region of interest has been identified but this would not work perfectly with change in camera view.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to have a prediction mechanism to be deployed which captures lane detection information from previous images in a video stream to detect the optimum position of lanes in the corresponding image.
+This would also help to make decision during the time when any block fails to detect the lanes but based on previous history we can safely mark the lanes.

-Another potential improvement could be to ...
+Another potential improvement could be based on the camera calibration and field of view parameters for region of interest should be selected.